How to talk about marriage with your boyfriend

 Make sure he actually sees you as his potential wife.
 Don’t wait for an argument to find out years later that he only likes/loves you but doesn’t really think you are the one.

-It happens, and it hurts.
+Trust me, that happens, and it hurts.

 6. Communicate your E